Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 You can make a difference with your choices as a when purchasing a new car or vehicle.
-Several factors are important when choosing a vehicle that has a reduced impact on the environment.
+Several factors are important when choosing a vehicle to reduce negative environmental effects.

-There are many ways to get around, especially if you live in an urban area.
+There are many driving alternatives, especially if you live in an urban area.
 How about a car share or short-term car hire?

 Also consider using public transport such as trains or buses, even taking a taxi helps reduce your carbon footprint.

-Buying a used car is always more environmentally friendly than buying a new one.
+Buying a used car is alsomore environmentally friendly than buying a new one.
 Check the fuel efficiency rating of the vehicle before you buy it to maximise your positive effect on the environment.

 You can save up to three months' worth of fuel by buying the most fuel efficient car in its class.
 These cars produce less harmful CO2 emissions and pay less tax, decreasing your carbon footprint and lowering emissions.